Install the server

 - Creating the following volumes helps prevent the loss of information when updating to a new version or upgrading to a higher edition:

-sonarqube_data: contains data files, such as the embedded H2 database and Elasticsearch indexes
+sonarqube_data: contains data files, such as Elasticsearch indexes

 sonarqube_logs: contains SonarQube logs about access, web process, CE process, and Elasticsearch

 sonarqube_extensions: will contain any plugins you install and the Oracle JDBC driver if necessary.

 Drivers for supported databases (except Oracle) are already provided.
 If you're using an Oracle database, you need to add the JDBC driver to the

 a.
 Start the SonarQube container with the embedded H2 database: